Coral reef restoration: Asexual Coral Reproduction

 Coral are able to reproduce asexually when one polyp undergoes budding to produce another clonal polyp.
 A technique called micro-fragmentation was developed by Dr. David Vaughan in 2006, which uses the coral's ability to clone itself for coral production.
-Micro-fragmentation is the process of creating small (>1cm) pieces of live coral from a parent coral colony.
+Micro-fragmentation is the process of creating small (>1 cm) pieces of live coral from a parent coral colony.
 These pieces are then affixed to a ceramic or cement base called a plug and placed in land nursery tanks.

 Massive reef-building coral are the prime species used in this method, because it speeds up their growth rate.
 Rather than waiting decades for a coral to grow to a robust size, months are needed to see viable specimen.
+In a study conducted by Dr. David Vaughan in 2014, the growth of the corals Orbicella faveolata and Montastraea cavernosa were documented to be 6.5x and 2x larger respectively over a period of 2.5 years.
+This amount of growth would take decades without the use of micro-fragmenting techniques.
 This is due to the quick healing response of coral.
 During micro-fragmentation, wounded edges are created where the colony is severed.
 These heal quickly by expanding their size radially outward, colonizing their plugs and eventual out-planting sites in the ocean.
 Fusion of multiple fragments of the same genotype can result in a larger area of coral cover.